geoffreygarrett/notes.geoffreygarrett.com/content/_index.md

 - 🌱 A **Seedling** is more established and ready to continue growing.
 It has some weak parts, but it's getting there with time.
 Ideally it won't stay a seedling for much longer, it just needs a bit of tending, water and sunshine.
-- 🌲 **Evergreen** has finished growing.
+- 🌲 An **Evergreen** has finished growing.
 It could do with some pruning once in a while throughout seasons, but it's mature and isn't expected to disappear in our lifetime.